 CCFU collaborates with other civil society organisations, universities, government institutions and development agencies that share our belief in the centrality of culture to strengthen sustainable development and national identity.
 We network with local NGOs and other institutions through our coalitions and specialised programmes.
 Our international and local partners provide financial and other forms of support for our various projects.
 Today, the Foundation is supported by the following organisations:

-UN Women is supporting CCFU to implement a project cord-named Culture for Her which aims at harnessing the power of cultural resources (cultural institutions, norms, values, practices and structures) to transform negative cultural practices that perpetuate gender stereotypes, inequality and discrimination to end violence against women and girls (VAWG) and harmful practices, and to promote Sexual Reproductive Health Rights in Uganda.
+UN Women is supporting CCFU to implement a project code-named Culture for Her which aims at harnessing the power of cultural resources (cultural institutions, norms, values, practices and structures) to transform negative cultural practices that perpetuate gender stereotypes, inequality and discrimination to end violence against women and girls (VAWG), promote sexual reproductive health rights and ease access to justice in Uganda.

 Bread for the World supports the implementation of our work on cultural rights.
 The overall goal of this programme is to enhance the cultural rights of Ugandans through heritage promotion.
 Activities include supporting community-based plans and micro-projects in three selected districts, preserving and developing the cultural assets of ethnic minorities through language and community museums promotion, heritage education for young people and promoting a conducive policy environment for safeguarding Ugandans’ cultural rights.

 UNESCO (the United Nations Educational, Scientific and Cultural Organisation) supports CCFU’s work in relation to the implementation of the 2003 Convention for the Safeguarding of the Intangible Cultural Heritage.
 CCFU is currently implementing the ‘Promoting Intangible Culture Heritage Education in tertiary institutions in Uganda‘ project 2017-2020 supported by UNESCO.